triff/colorpicker/README.markdown

 - bind: An event to bind the colorpicker to, defaults to "click".
 - callback: A function to be called when the color is updated.
 It will be passed the color and the element that it was called on.
-- color: A default color to be used when initialized.
+- color: A default color to be used when no value is found.
+This can also be set to a function that returns the color, it will be passed the element that it was called on.
 - position: Can be set to "below" or "right".

 ## A note on callback